 I am a postdoctoral scholar at NC State University working with Prof. Felix (Phil) N. Castellano.
-My research uses ultrafast spectroscopy to understand and design light-driven transition metal complexes.
+My research uses spectroscopy to track and direct charge localization and spin polarization within light-activated molecules.

-I received my Ph.D. from Caltech, where I worked with Prof. Harry B. Gray as an NSF Graduate Research Fellow and Caltech Institute Fellow, studying the the electronic structure and excited-state dynamics of transition metal complexes.
-During my graduate studies, I received a DOE SCGSR award and interned at SLAC National Accelerator Laboratory, using x-ray absorption spectroscopy techniques with Dr. Amy Cordones-Hahn.
+I received my Ph.D. from Caltech, where I worked with Prof. Harry B. Gray as an NSF Graduate Research Fellow and Caltech Institute Fellow, studying the electronic structure and excited-state dynamics of transition metal complexes.
+In my graduate studies, I received a DOE SCGSR award and interned at SLAC National Accelerator Laboratory where I conducted x-ray absorption spectroscopy experiments with Dr. Amy Cordones-Hahn and Dr. Kelly Gaffney.

 My research interests include inorganic photochemistry, ultrafast spectroscopy, photoinduced charge transfer, and molecular design principles for solar energy conversion and quantum information science.

-See the Publications page for more information about my research background, and the Research page to learn more about my passion for light-activated molecular photophysics.
+See the Publications page for more information about my research background, and the Research page to learn more about the tools I use and my passion for molecular photophysics.

 Google Scholar | ORCID